A Guide for CosmoMC Installation and Running: Abstract

 \section{Abstract}

-CosmoMC is a Cosmological Monte Carlo code which explores parameter space and to find best-fit values and make contour plots for various observational data.
-This note describes installation steps of this code and running of the code.
-We also explain analysis of Markov chains and making plots and tables for parameters in brief.
-This guide is for everyone who isn't expert in Linux systems and wants to run CosmoMC for first time.
+CosmoMC is a Cosmological Monte Carlo package that explores parameter space, finds the best-fit values, and makes contour plots for various observational data.
+The present manual assists you with the installation steps and running of CosmoMC.
+Also, we briefly explain Markov chains analysis and generating plots and tables for the parameters.
+This guide is for everyone who is not familiar with GNU/Linux and wants to install and run CosmoMC for the first time.